SAP/cloud-sdk-ios-fiori/CoreComponentGeneration.md

 Note: Component maintainers shall place cumulative styling, e.g. `.padding()` or `.overlay()`, in the respective ViewModifiers with suffix `Cumulative`.
 Those ViewModifiers will only be applied if the model or content-based initializer are used during runtime.
 Only non-cumulative styling, e.g. `.font()` or `.lineLimit()`, will be applied as Default Fiori Styling.
 This avoids side effects in case an app developer supplies an own view.

-## Advanced: suppress EnvironmentKey/Variables and Style generation
+## Advanced: suppress EnvironmentKey/Variables and ViewModifer-Style API generation

 Use sourcery tag `// sourcery: no_style` on property of a type conforming to `_ComponentGenerating` (or `_ComponentMultiPropGenerating`).